jeevanalok/IRON_MAN-GAME/README.md

 this is a shooting game loosely based on ironman.
 -----------------------------------------------------------

-plot:_--------
+*plot* -->
-    iron man saving the day
+    - iron man saving the day

-    lots of shooting
+    - lots of shooting

-    cool sounds
+    - cool sounds

-    play to find out
+    - play to find out

-    full of bugs

-if you find one,keep it to yourself

 images created using sprites from sprite sheet and edited using GIMP